Yume-exe/Kelogger/README.md

     iii.
 FILES THAT NEED TO BE CREATED: "telegram.key" just copy paste telegram bot token here without any alteration and "chatid.key" copy paste the chatid you'd find when you text the bot.

 Thank You for reading through my decription of the project.
-I made to hone my own skills and not for any malicious purpose.